 Consider Slang and Regional Terms

 It should come as no surprise that language is vital to the optimization of online content and ads on smart speaker devices.
 You not only need to consider the different linguistic formation of search queries on smart speakers, but you should also focus on how regional slang.
 You should be award of other terms used across the country will impact the value proposition of your ad.
 For example, one of the most common slang differences in the United States involves carbonated beverages.
 Various sections of the United States, such as the Northeast and Southeast, refer to these products as “soda.”
 In the Midwest, on the other hand, the common slang term is “pop.”
 It may seem trivial, but employing the right slang terms and other regional terms can mean the difference between someone really keying into what they hear in your ad and tuning it out altogether.

 Keep Featured Snippets Short

 One of the key elements to online searches right now are featured snippets.
 These are typically listed near the top of visual SERP pages and are designed to offer a quick answer to your questions.
 When it comes to voice search, you not only need to optimize your featured snippets with the right language and long-tail keyword phrases, you need to keep it short.
 Consumers don’t want to sit and listen to search results read out that take several minutes.
 Searchers often want a quick, concise answer.

 Finally, remember to keep testing your ads and online content to ensure your voice search content is performing optimally.
-Examples include playing around with different questions, long-tail keywords, the use of regional slang terms, and even testing how your ads perform on different smart speaker devices to see if there are particular weaknesses in your content's performance.
+Examples include playing around with different questions, long-tail keywords, and the use of regional slang terms.
+You should even be testing how your ads perform on different smart speaker devices to see if there are particular weaknesses in your content’s performance.